 - This section generally consists of supporting documentation related to teaching.
-[Candidates can format this as one pdf with a table of contents, or, put information into separate dossier folders; do not replicate sections of the CV or of the candidate statement.] - It may be prefaced in the first folder by a 2-page general statement, or, the Candidate Statement may be 7 pages total.
+Candidates can format this as one pdf with a table of contents, or, put information into separate dossier folders; do not replicate sections of the CV or of the candidate statement. - It may be prefaced in the first folder by a 2-page general statement, or, the Candidate Statement

-- Candidates should provide the following evidence to document teaching and advising in this section.
+- may be 7 pages total. - Candidates should provide the following evidence to document teaching and advising in this section.

 They should feel free to address other points not identified below.
-The first sections (teaching load, peer evaluation, student input, and student learning outcomes) should be provided for all faculty with responsibilities for teaching. - Information on the teaching load of the candidate should be reported. - While the teaching load is reported on the curriculum vitae, an indication of whether it is greater or less than the average teaching load in the department should be reported in this section. - A large number of students is not per se evidence of achievement; teaching and student learning must be evaluated. - Similarly, teaching a small number of students does not indicate diminished achievement if the teaching load is appropriate and there is a sufficient threshold for evaluating the quality of the teaching. - Faculty may hold part-time appointments at any rank and in any classification; the expectations and measures for teaching achievement should be proportionate. - Evidence of the quality of teaching and advising as evaluated by peers (required for satisfactory level or higher). - Peer review of teaching is as important as peer review of research and creative activity. - Review of teaching is a formative activity to facilitate improvement and skill development in teaching.
+The first sections (teaching load, peer evaluation, student input, and student learning outcomes) should be provided for all faculty with responsibilities for teaching. - Information on the teaching load of the candidate should be reported. - While the teaching load is reported on the curriculum vitae, an indication of whether it is greater or less than the average teaching load in the department should be reported in this section. - A large number of students is not per se evidence of achievement; teaching and student learning must be evaluated. - Similarly, teaching a small number of students does not indicate diminished achievement if the teaching load is appropriate and there is a sufficient threshold for evaluating the quality of the teaching. - Evidence of the quality of teaching and advising as evaluated by peers (required for satisfactory level or higher). - Peer review of teaching is as important as peer review of research and creative activity. - Review of teaching is a formative activity to facilitate improvement and skill development in teaching.
 Rank requirements such as those used for external evaluators are not applied to the formative teaching review processes. - Local disciplinary peers can provide essential information and assessment based on observation of the classroom, studio, laboratory, or other learning environments, including those based on technology.
-Additionally, local peers outside the discipline can provide an additional perspective of excellence in teaching, including practices in the classroom, teaching materials, and the scholarship of teaching and learning. - Peer review of classroom instruction is most effective when it is based on multiple visits to classes and examination of materials; isolated observations are rarely helpful. - It is much more difficult for external peers (i.e., external to IUPUI) to observe actual teaching, and thus local peers should prepare reports sufficiently descriptive to be useful to external peers along with other documented results of effectiveness. - In addition, it is recommended that external reviewers are provided with peer reviews and summaries of student evaluations to facilitate the evaluation of excellence inteaching.
+Additionally, local peers outside the discipline can provide an additional perspective of excellence in teaching, including practices in the classroom, teaching materials, and the scholarship of teaching and learning. - Peer review of classroom instruction is most effective when it is based on multiple visits to classes and examination of materials; isolated observations are rarely helpful. - It is much more difficult for external peers (i.e., external to IUPUI) to observe actual teaching, and thus local peers should prepare reports sufficiently descriptive to be useful to external peers along with other documented results of effectiveness. - o In addition, it is recommended that external reviewers are provided with peer reviews and summaries of student evaluations to facilitate the evaluation of excellence inteaching.